 Yes!
 We will update this section closer to opening time, but it will align with government guidelines.

 WHAT ARE THE RESTRICTIONS GOING TO FEEL LIKE?

+There are still some event scheduled during restrictions.
 We hope the audience will barely even notice we are doing things differently, but of course some changes will be obvious.
 We will collect track and trace details from you when you book, and confirm them again upon your arrival.
 Hand sanitizer aplenty can be found dotted around the venue.
-Individual seats will be removed, and seating is only in groups of less than 6 per table.
+Individual seats will be removed, and seating is only in groups, the size depending on the current Tier system.
 There will be lots of space between tables.
-There will be table service for drinks and food, which we’ve already developed a good system for, as we are currently operating this way each weekend in the bar.
+There will be table service for drinks and food.
 And as far as behaviour goes, we will be asking audience members to clap (obviously), but to keep their woo’s on the quiet side.
-Singing along and shouting won’t be allowed, but we still think you’ll have a great time.
+Singing along and shouting can not be encouraged, but we still think you’ll have a great time.
 Lingering and mingling before and after will also not be allowed, but you’ll be free to stay after the show at your tables to have more drinks & food.

 HOW HAS THE VENUE ADAPTED FOR MUSIC AND EVENTS?

-We are fortunate that our space was already very flexible, before the pandemic hit.
+We are fortunate that our space was already very flexible before the pandemic hit.
 Most gigs used to happen in our smaller hall, the Green Room (which is actually black), attached to the main bar.
 For now though, gigs will be held in our larger hall, the Main Hall.
 This space has more capacity, higher ceilings, better ventilation, a separate bar area, and easier access in and out the building.
+It can also be kept completely separate from the main bar area.
 We have upgraded our ventilation system, added staff, and we have adapted our cleaning practices to match what the guidelines require.